Minigugus/postgres-deno/README.md

   database        : '',         // Name of database to connect to username        : '',         // Username of database user
   password        : '',         // Password of database user
-  ssl             : false,      // True, or options for tls.connect
-  max             : 10,         // Max number of connections
-  idle_timeout    : 0,          // Idle connection timeout in seconds
+  ssl             : false,      // Connect using SSL [NOT WORKING YET] max             : 10,         // Max number of connections idle_timeout    : 0,          // Idle connection timeout in seconds
   connect_timeout : 30,         // Connect timeout in seconds